 Each year, one or two Fellows are selected from the incoming class of students.
 Financial need is not a consideration.
 Candidates are selected from a diverse array of personal and professional backgrounds.
 Recipients receive a financial award of at least $10,000 per year for their law school education, and are invited to participate in Fellowship events, including quarterly dinners with faculty members.

-The Fellowship Application is due June 10, 2013.
+The Fellowship Application is due in June each year.
 To learn more about the Fellowship, please click on the following links:

 Being a Tony Patiño Fellow provides Fellows financial assistance, a ready network of support and an opportunity to engage with the law school community.